jonathanhogg/flitter/docs/language.md

 brackets, e.g., `$(:circle;:radius)`.

-The state system is also used by the [physics engine](physics.md) to communicate particle properties back to the program and by counters (see [Counters](builtins.md#counters)) for storing a starting clock value and current counter rate.
+The state system is also used by the [physics engine](physics.md) to communicate particle properties back to the program and by [counters](counters.md).
 Be careful when choosing state keys to avoid collisions between these different uses.

 ## Pragmas